FOSSEE/sees/versionControl/handOut.rst

 User information
 ----------------

-But there is a slight problem with the user details that mercurial is saving.
+But there are two things, that can be changed.
+Firstly, it is unnecessary to keep typing the user information each and every time we make a commit.
-It saves my username with my machine name.
-It is a general good practice to use your full name with your email id.
-We set our username in the ``.hgrc`` file in our Home folder. (``$HOME/.hgrc`` on Unix like systems and ``%HOME%\.hgrc`` on Windows systems) This is a global setting for all the projects that we are working on.
+Secondly, it is not very convenient to enter a multi-line commit message from the terminal.
+To solve these problems, we set our user details and editor preferences in the ``.hgrc`` file in our home folder. (``$HOME/.hgrc`` on Unix like systems and ``%USERPROFILE%\.hgrc`` on Windows systems) This is a global setting for all the projects that we are working on.
 We could also set the details, at a repository level.
 We shall look at this in due course.

-We open the file in our favorite editor and add the username details.
+We open the file in our favorite editor and add the username details and our editor preferences.

 ::

     $ emacs ~/.hgrc
     [ui]
     username = Puneeth Chaganti <punchagan@fossee.in>
+    editor = emacs

 We have now set the username details for mercurial to use, in all our future commits.
 (Note: You can also set user preferences at the repository level.